BlueStamp-Engineering-2022/HanLee_BSE_project/index.md

 # Final Milestone

+For my 3rd milestone I added a robotic claw to my robot and tried to increase the reliability.
+I made my robotic claw in cad and then 3d printed it.
+The claw is controlled by a servo and mounted to the robot with screws.
+One problem I ran into a lot was the robot would  randomly spin two of the wheels without any input from my controller and it would not stop.
+I tried many things to fix this but it turns out it is a controller issue.
+To fix this I switched my receiver for an extra one I had.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone

-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+ My second milestone involved assembling the robot base and coding the robot so that it can be controlled by a ps2 controller.
+To assemble the base I had to measure, bend, and cut metal brackets to mount by motors too.
+After I attached the motor mounts and motors I had to make wheel braces to prevent the wheel from falling out.
+My code makes one joystick control the rotation of the robot and the other one controls the direction the robot moves.

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone